Xtra PC Reviews 2021: Too good to be true?

 It does need some Googling if you get stuck at some of the instructions, but persistence pays.
 If you can follow instructions well and scour the internet for help, it’s not bad at all.
 If I’m in my 70s and got it to work, you can too.

-I bought the 16GB model and did an Xtra PC test on my Windows 7 laptop is as good as new.
+I bought the 16GB model and did a test on my Windows 7 laptop is as good as new.
 Honestly, I read somewhere about an Xtra PC scam, but I tried it anyway.
 Now I can access my old files, and my original programs still work.
-How impressed was I, I even bought the Xtra PC Pro for my desktop?
+How impressed was I, I even bought the Pro version for my desktop?
 That thing is five years old and upgraded three times, yet it also works like new.
 Now I get a PC extra and don’t need to buy another computer for a good two or three years.

 Great gadget!
-I ran an Xtra PC test on my old Acer laptop that had a corrupted hard drive.
+I ran a test on my old Acer laptop that had a corrupted hard drive.
 It took a while for me to get the file manager to see the Windows partition, but I got most of my data back.
 This gadget is great and worth buying if you need to recover files.

 Pricing and money-back guarantee

-The device has three variants: 16GB, 32GB, and 64GB .
-On the official website, they retail for $35, $50, and $80, respectively.
+The device has three variants: 16GB, 32GB, and 64GB.
+On the official website, the Xtra PC price goes for $35, $50, and $80, respectively.
 But if you buy more than one, you get a 40% discount for every additional purchase.

-Aside from higher storage capacities, the manufacturers claim that the 32GB and 64GB Xtra PC can are 1.5 times and 2 times faster, respectively, than the 16GB version.
+Aside from higher storage capacities, the manufacturers claim that the 32GB and 64GB Xtra PC USB sticks are 1.5 times and 2 times faster, respectively, than the 16GB version.

 All purchases also come with a 30-day money-back guarantee.

 So, is this device for real?
 I conclude that is it.
-If you have a dated machine but don’t want to upgrade yet, give Xtra PC a shot.
+If you have a dated machine but don’t want to upgrade yet, give this memory stick a shot.
 It will save you a whole lot of money on a new computer.
 Your old one will be a joy to use again, especially if you only need it for basic computing like editing documents and web browsing.

 - Cheap and accessible to everyone who needs it.